 The key to the tool is the pen-style handheld device that adds 0.5 amps load to the circuit when the button on this tool is pressed.
 This gives you instant readings on your multimeter to properly and quickly diagnose those pesky power gremlins.
 High resistance is a common problem when you deal with water- logged ATV/UTV electronics and is a result of wire that has had higher than normal amp draws for a period of time.
 High resistance can also be attributed to corrosion from exposed portions of wire or consistent exposure to wet conditions.
 This degrades the copper wire and the wire then cannot properly deliver the power for the device it is supplying.
 You can use this tool to test accessories like lights, fans, switches, as well as relays etc. The LOADpro Dynamic test leads are a must have and at an average of $65-$75, it is an affordable solution to your electrical problems and one of the ATV tools every enthusiast should have on hand.

-If you do have the Dewalt Lithium battery powered ½ impact driver listed above, (or any other for that matter) you might want to consider this one accessory for it – the Harbor Freight brand Pittsburgh torque limiting extension set.
-This compact set of torque limiting extensions keeps you from ringing off the 10mm or even 12mm lugs out of the wheel hub.
-I know you love to hear the “Uga Dugas” just pounding away at the little lug that holds your wheel on, but for heavens sake, just dont do it.
+If you have invested in one of the powerful cordless impact wrenches mentioned above, you might want to consider a torque limiting extension set to go along with it.
+This compact set of torque limiting extensions keeps you from snapping off the 10mm or even 12mm lugs from your wheel hubs.
+I know you love to hear the Uga Dugas just pounding away at the little lug that holds your wheel on, but for heavens sake, just dont do it.
 This kit gives you torque tools from 75 lbs-ft all the way to 150 lbs-ft, so there is a wide range of jobs that can be completed with this accessory to the garage.
-Each of these extensions are color coded for easy reference once you use them a few times.
-The kit comes in a hard-plastic case as well, so you are not trying to keep up with where you left your most used extension.
-This set can be purchased for about $59 and is a smart addition to your collection of ATV tools.
+Each of these extensions are color coded for easy reference once you use them a few times, and most kits come in a hard-plastic case as well, so you are not trying to keep up with where you left your most used extension.
+These sets can be purchased from $35 on up, and is a smart addition to your collection of ATV tools.

 The final addition to our list of ATV tools all of you should have in the shop is a specialty item that more advanced garage mechanics will at some point need.
 If you tear into the latest power plants in our ATV or UTV world, then chances are your service manual will instruct you on torque to yield or torque to angle ratings.
-After rebuilding the top end of our “Sunken Wolverine” we noted that advancements in ATV/UTV head bolts would change the landscape in the toolbox.
+After rebuilding the top end of our Sunken Wolverine we noted that advancements in ATV/UTV head bolts would change the landscape in the toolbox.
 You shouldnt simply reuse the old head bolts, as some still do, because these bolts stretch when torqued properly and do not retract to their once new form, causing them to be ineffective.
 You need to replace the cylinder head fasteners to properly rebuild any engine that uses torque to yield fasteners to be sure it gets back together correctly.
 Using torque to yield fasteners is becoming even more popular and you will need a torque to yield or angle adaptor tool to use in line with your torque wrench.
 This simple tool attaches to the torque wrench and simply gives you a proper angle to determine where the yield point is when the final torque is achieved.

 The shop manual might give you multiple steps that include pre-torque and then loosen 360 degrees and then re-torque to a specified rate as well as a certain angle.
 This is where the torque to yield tool will be used.
 This tool can be relatively inexpensive, or the more elaborate versions can cost hundreds of dollars.
 The one I use most often was less than twenty dollars at the local auto parts store.